tenderlove/jit_buffer/README.md

 This is a general purpose JIT Buffer object for building JITs in Ruby.

-Currently only works on macOS though I'll make it work on Linux too.

 ## Usage

 Create a JIT Buffer, then specify the size.
 The JIT Buffer can only be